bugsnag/bugsnag-silex/README.md

 [![StyleCI Status](https://styleci.io/repos/23802949/shield?branch=master)](https://styleci.io/repos/23802949)
 [![Documentation](https://img.shields.io/badge/documentation-latest-blue.svg?style=flat-square)](https://docs.bugsnag.com/platforms/php/)

 The Bugsnag Notifier for Silex gives you instant notification of errors and exceptions in your Silex PHP applications.
 We support both Silex 1 and 2.
+Learn more about [monitoring and reporting errors in your Silex PHP apps](https://www.bugsnag.com/platforms/php/silex/) with Bugsnag.

 ## Features